 Lucid dreaming means exploring what it means to be conscious.

 Are there different levels of consciousness in dreams?
-How does the brain process and make sense of this information?
+How does the brain make sense of this information?
 Who or what is in control of the experience?

 If our dreams can be so realistic as so mimic real life, can we even trust our waking senses?
 How do we know what's real?
 Are we living in a dream world?
 How would we know?

 This section aims to take apart our automatic assumptions of consciousness and reach more meaningful conclusions.
-These are philosophical questions, and in no way do I attempt to give definitive conclusions, but to help you probe your own beliefs and evolve them for a better understanding of reality and the human mind.
+Some of these are philosophical questions, and in no way do I attempt to give definitive conclusions, but to help you probe your own beliefs and evolve them for a better understanding of reality and the human mind.

 What is the self?
 Do I have a soul?
 Am I just a series of biological processes?
 Comparing bundle theory vs ego theory and their implications for the self.